-Depending on many factors, a typical team will have between eight and ten players.
+Depending on many factors, a typical team will have between nine and eleven players.

 Is playing time guaranteed at the tournaments?

 No. While we make every effort to ensure that all athletes get some play time during games and tournaments, volleyball is a team sport and the coaches must take care of the team first.
 Our coaches will make efforts to play everyone in these tournaments, but there is no guarantee of play time.
 Many things can be learned by observing the technique and strategies used during a given game, so we require all athletes to stay invovled in every point whether on the bench or on the floor.
 ECJVC doesn’t guarantee “equal” play time but coaches strive to provide “fair” play time at tournaments.

 Will the players that have less playing time in tournaments still become better volleyball players?

 Yes.
 The training and hard work put in during practices will continue to raise the level of all players’ games.
 In actuality, players actually play and compete more during their own practice and training sessions than they do in tournaments.
 Our ECJVC coaches make every effort to make each athlete on the team a better all-around player starting at practices.

 How many coaches are there for each team?

 There are typically two coaches per team.
 Generally, the coach to player ratio is 1:5.
 This low coach to player ratio better enables coaches to provide feedback to players and actively engage in helping each player to improve his or her game.

 Who are the coaches?

 Our pool of ECJVC coaches consists of community members who are talented and knowledgeable in all things volleyball.
 Many of our coaches have played at the collegiate level and/or have coached travel volleyball in the past.
 As we have been around for more than a decade now, we even have some ECJVC alumni who are now coaches in our league!